vkalenic/Portable-VirtualBox/README.md

 4) Activate **Extract the files for 64-bit system** checkbox.
 Press OK and follow instructions.

 Man can use VirtualBox v5 or even v4 with 32-bit support.
-32-bit was deprecated in VirtualBox v6.
+32-bit is deprecated in VirtualBox v6.

 ### Manual Update ###